-This Black Bean Mango Salad is bursting with super sweet mangoes and savory black beans tossed together with a bounty of fresh vegetables and homemade lime dressing.
-It's a healthy, colorful, crunchy and refreshing salad ready in 15 minutes, that's both striking to the eye and palate!
+This Black Bean Mango Salad is bursting with sweet mangoes and creamy black beans tossed with a bounty of fresh, crunchy vegetables and homemade lime dressing.
+It's a healthy, colorful, and refreshing salad ready in just 15 minutes.

-This mango black bean salad is inspired by my friend Ron, who is a big advocate of eating 30 plant-based foods a week.
-It's actually his mom's recipe (thank you!), and looking at the diverse and colorful ingredients, I couldn't resist making a version of my own.
+This mango and black bean salad is inspired by my friend Ron, who is a big advocate of a plant-focused diet.
+It's his mom's recipe (thank you, Mrs. S!), packed with nutrient-rich ingredients.
+Here's my take on this colorful and delicious salad.

-One cup of mango contains 25 grams of carbs, 23 of those from sugar.
-So, this salad is a great way to satisfy those mango cravings while staying in moderation.
+According to Healthline, one cup of mango contains 25 grams of carbs, 23 of which are sugar.
+This salad is a great way to satisfy those mango cravings while staying in moderation.

 It combines sweet and juicy mangoes with a bountiful mix of fresh and pantry ingredients tossed in a zesty homemade lime vinaigrette.
-I love it for the ease and convenience, but it's particularly special for that burst of fresh summer flavor.
+I love it for the ease and convenience, but it's extraordinary for that burst of fresh summer flavor.

 Jump to:

-Summer salads are one of the most wonderful ways to enjoy fresh colorful produce in a healthy and delightful way.
+Summer salads are one of the most delightful ways to enjoy fresh, colorful produce in a healthy and satisfying way.
 This quick and easy mango salad has become one of my favorites, especially during the warmer months when mangoes are in peak season.
 It's a regular in my home now because:

-- Mangoes are naturally sweeter in their peak season, from May-September
+- It makes use of summer produce at its best -- Mangoes are naturally sweeter in their peak season, from May to September.

-- Black beans are a handy pantry ingredient I always have on hand
+- Black beans are a handy pantry ingredient that makes this dish hearty and filling.

-- It includes 10+ different plant-based ingredients (14, if you count the dressing ingredients), which are especially good for our gut flora!
+- It includes 10+ different plant-based ingredients (14 if you count the dressing ingredients).

 - It's cool and crunchy flavors provide a great textural contrast to many entrees, especially grilled protein.

-- As an added bonus, it's completely Gluten-Free, Vegetarian and Vegan!
+- As a bonus, it's completely Gluten-Free, Vegetarian, and Vegan!

 Ingredients - Notes & Substitutions

-- Mango: Fresh mango is best during the warm spring and summer months and its ripeness is judged by feel rather than color (the red color on some varieties is not an indicator of ripeness).
+- Mango: Fresh mangoes are best during the warm spring and summer months, and their ripeness is judged by feel rather than color.

 - A mango is ripe when it gives slightly to the touch (similar to avocados and peaches) and has a fruity aroma.
 But be careful, if it's too soft, it'll turn to mush in this salad.

 - The number of mangos you need depends on size and variety.
-Purchase 2 large (Tommy Atkins variety) or 3 small (Honey, Ataulfo, Champagne variety) for the right proportion of mango to salad.
+For the right proportion of mango to salad, purchase 2 large (Tommy Atkins variety) or 3 small (Honey, Ataulfo, Champagne variety).

 - Check out this detailed post on how to peel and cut mango.